SharkyBamboozle/iVISPAR/README.md

-## :trophy: 2nd Place – Berkeley LLMs as Agents Hackathon 2025 :trophy:
+## :trophy: 2nd Place – Berkeley LLM Agent Hackathon 2025 :trophy:

-:silver_medal: [Benchmarking Track](https://rdi.berkeley.edu/llm-agents-hackathon/) – Recognized for advancing AI agent evaluation and LLM benchmarking.
+**[Benchmarking Track](https://rdi.berkeley.edu/llm-agents-hackathon/) – Recognized for advancing AI agent evaluation and LLM benchmarking.**

 # :jigsaw: iVISPAR

 Vision-Language Models (VLMs) are known to struggle with spatial reasoning and visual alignment.
 To help overcome these limitations, we introduce iVISPAR, an interactive multi-modal benchmark designed to evaluate the spatial reasoning capabilities of VLMs acting as agents. iVISPAR is based on a variant of the sliding tile puzzle—a classic problem that demands logical planning, spatial awareness, and multi-step reasoning.
 The benchmark supports visual 2D, 3D, and text-based input modalities, enabling comprehensive assessments of VLMs' planning and reasoning skills.